Smurphy-git/HomeStat/docs/welcome.md

 * A setting / parameter assigned to each device.
 The priority of each device translates into the frequency to which data is requested from the Hubitat hub for each device.
 * When on a Group Page, each device in the group is polled every cycle.

+### Refresh Interval
-**Refresh Interval:**  The number of seconds between refresh requests this HomeStat app requests data from your Hubitat hub.
+Refresh Interval: The number of seconds between refresh requests this HomeStat app requests data from your Hubitat hub.

+### Cycle Time
-**Cycle Time:** Advanced Setting - The duration (seconds) for a recent refresh cycle, from when data was requested from a device, to when data was received from that device.
+Cycle Time: (Advanced Setting) - The duration (seconds) for a recent refresh cycle, from when data was requested from a device, to when data was received from that device.
 You do not want the cycle time to be greater than the refresh interval.
 This data is displayed at the top of the screen with the HomeStat name.

-**HomeStat Settings**
+### HomeStat Settings
 Refresh Interval (seconds)
 HomeStat will poll your Hubitat at regular intervals.
 The default interval is once every 5 seconds.
 The Refresh Interval is very tightly integrated with the Priority of each device.
 By default, each new device is set to a priority of 3 (poll every 4th cycle).
 When a device is associated with any group, the poll interval is raised to a priority of 3 (poll every 4th cycle).
 * Devices Per Line: